HoracioSoldman/batch-processing-on-aws/README.md

 ## Running the project
 ### 1. Requirements
 In order to run the project smoothly, a few requirements should be met:
 - AWS account with sufficient permissions to access and work on S3, Redshift, and EMR.
+To do so:
+    *   Go to [IAM](https://console.aws.amazon.com/iam/home) in AWS console.
+    *   Create a new user
+    *   Add permissions to that new user: `AmazonS3FullAccess`, `AmazonRedshiftFullAccess`, `AdministratorAccess`, `AmazonEMRFullAccessPolicy_v2`, `AmazonEMRServicePolicy_v2`, `AmazonEC2FullAccess`.
+    *   In the "Security credentials" tab, create access key and download the `.csv` file.

-- It is also necessary to have the AWS account preconfigured (i.e having `~/.aws/credentials` and `~/.aws/config` available in your local environment)
+- It is also necessary to have the AWS account preconfigured (i.e having `~/.aws/credentials` and `~/.aws/config` available in your local environment).
+[This AWS Doc](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) shows the essential steps to setup local environment with AWS.

 - Docker and Docker Compose, preinstalled in your local environment.
 Otherwise, they can be installed from [Get Docker](https://docs.docker.com/get-docker/).